Álex Quillo

-Alejandro Rodríguez Rivas (born 7 October 1986), known as Álex Quillo, is a Spanish footballer who plays for Gibraltarian club Mons Calpe as a midfielder.
+Alejandro Rodríguez Rivas (born 7 October 1986), known as Álex Quillo, is a Spanish former footballer who played as a midfielder.

 Football career

 Born in La Línea de la Concepción, Province of Cádiz, Quillo joined Atlético Madrid's youth system in 2000, aged 13.
 After one game in 2006–07 with the B-team, he went on to appear a further two full seasons for the reserves also in the third division.
 In the 2007–08 edition of the Copa del Rey he played his first official game with the main squad (in a total of two), a 2–1 away win against Granada 74 CF.

 In late August 2009, Quillo joined La Liga club UD Almería.
 His input in the competition consisted of 15 minutes in a 2–3 home loss to Sevilla FC in the campaign's last round, finishing his spell with three official matches.

 On 2 July 2010, Quillo signed a two-year contract with Recreativo de Huelva in the second level, In the following years, he rarely settled with a team or received significant playing time, competing in his country's third level but also in Tercera División.

 In early 2016, Quillo joined Europa F.C. in the Gibraltar Premier Division.
 He scored eight times in 24 games in his first full season, helping the club secure its first title since 1952.
 On 27 June 2017, he netted their first-ever goal in the UEFA Champions League, in a 2–1 win at The New Saints for the first qualifying round; he was, however, sent off in the second leg, which ended with a 1–3 loss and the subsequent elimination.